gvwilson/sdxpy/en/src/vm/index.md

 ---
 title: "A Virtual Machine"
 syllabus:
-- FIXME
+-   Every computer has a processor with a particular instruction set, some registers, and memory.
+-   Instructions are just numbers, but may be represented as assembly code.
+-   Instructions may refer to registers, memory, both, or neither.
+-   A processor usually executes instructions in order, but may jump to another location based if a conditional is true or false.
+-   An array is a block of adjacent locations in memory that can be indexed using an offset from its base address.
 ---

-You might feel there's still magic in our interpreter, so let's build something lower-level.
+You might have felt that there was still a lot of magic in our interpreter in [%x interpreter %], so this chapter builds something that mimics real hardware more closely.
 If you want to dive deeper,
-have a look at [%i "Nystrom, Bob" %][Bob Nystrom's][nystrom_bob][%/i%] *[Crafting Interpreters][crafting_interpreters]* [%b Nystrom2021 %].
+have a look at [%i "Nystrom, Bob" %][Bob Nystrom's][nystrom_bob][%/i%] *[Crafting Interpreters][crafting_interpreters]* [%b Nystrom2021 %], or at the game [%i "Human Resource Machine" %][Human Resource Machine][human_resource_machine][%/i%].
-You may also enjoy the game [%i "Human Resource Machine" %][Human Resource Machine][human_resource_machine][%/i%], which asks you to solve puzzles of increasing difficulty using a processor almost as simple as ours.

 ## Architecture {: #vm-arch}

-Every processor has its own [%i "instruction set" %][%g instruction_set "instruction set" %][%/i%], and a compiler translates high-level languages into those instructions.
-Compilers often use an intermediate representation called [%i "assembly code" %][%g assembly_code "assembly code" %][%/i%] that gives instructions human-readable names instead of numbers.
-Our [%i "virtual machine" %][%g virtual_machine "virtual machine" %][%/i%] simulates a computer with three parts which are shown in [%f vm-architecture %] for a program made up of 110 instructions:
+Our [%i "virtual machine" %][%g virtual_machine "virtual machine" %][%/i%] simulates a computer with three parts, which are shown in [%f vm-architecture %]:

-1. An [%i "instruction pointer" %][%g instruction_pointer "instruction pointer" %][%/i%] (IP) that holds the memory address of the next instruction to execute.
+1. An [%i "instruction pointer" %][%g instruction_pointer "instruction pointer" %][%/i%] (IP) holds the memory address of the next instruction to execute.
     It is automatically initialized to point at address 0, which is where every program must start.
     This rule is part of the [%i "Application Binary Interface" %][%g abi "Application Binary Interface" %][%/i%] (ABI) for our virtual machine.

 1. Four [%i "register (in computer)" %][%g register "registers" %][%/i%] named R0 to R3 that instructions can access directly.
     There are no memory-to-memory operations in our VM: everything  happens in or through registers.

 1. 256 [%g word_memory "words" %] of memory, each of which can store a single value.
     Both the program and its data live in this single block of memory;
-    we chose the size 256 so that each address will fit in a single byte.
+    we chose the size 256 so that the address of each word will fit in a single byte.

 [% figure
    slug="vm-architecture"
-   img="architecture.svg"
+   img="vm_architecture.svg"
    alt="Virtual machine architecture"
    caption="Architecture of the virtual machine."
 %]

+Our processor's [%i "instruction set" %][%g instruction_set "instruction set" %][%/i%] defines what it can do.
+Instructions are just numbers, but we will write them in a simple text format called [%i "assembly code" %][%g assembly_code "assembly code" %][%/i%] that gives those number human-readable names.

 The instructions for our VM are 3 bytes long.
-The [%i "op code" "virtual machine!op code" %][%g op_code "op code" %][%/i%] fits into one byte, and each instruction may optionally include one or two single-byte operands.
+The [%i "op code" "virtual machine!op code" %][%g op_code "op code" %][%/i%] fits in one byte, and each instruction may optionally include one or two single-byte operands.
 Each operand is a register identifier, a constant, or an address
-(which is just a constant that identifies a location in memory);
+(which is just a constant that identifies a location in memory).
-since constants have to fit in one byte, the largest number we can represent directly is 256.
+Since constants have to fit in one byte, this means that the largest number we can represent directly is 256.
 [% t vm-op-codes %] uses the letters `r`, `c`, and `a` to indicate instruction format, where `r` indicates a register identifier,